codecop/Law-of-Demeter-Playground/src/main/java/kata/lisp/a20231125/Readme.md

 * `(define name "Peter") (string-append "Hello" name)` ... global variables, undefined/empty return value.
 * `(let ((name "Peter")) (string-append "Hello" name))` ... local variables
 * `(define (times-two x) (* x 2))` ... your own functions

+## Constraint: Law of Demeter

+[Law Of Demeter](https://www.khoury.northeastern.edu/home/lieber/LoD.html): Principle of Least Knowledge.
+Using PMD rule `LawOfDemeter` to check code for compliance.

+### Background Law of Demeter

+Original definition: A supplier object to a method `M` is an object to which a message is sent in `M`.
+The preferred supplier objects in `M` are

+* the immediate parts of self (i.e. fields or elements if it is a container) or
+* the arguments of `M` or
+* the objects which are either objects created directly by `M` or
+* objects in global variables.

+It states that the Law of Demeter decreases the complexity of the methods, but increases the number of methods.

+So this is a method centred rule and does not deal with classes at all.
+So it is possible (and done in the exercise) to pass the return value got from some method into a new method `M2` which is allowed to call methods on it.
+This feels like cheating but is aligned with the rules.
+Also it does not talk about fields.
+Am I allowed to access fields of a foreign instance?
+To be consistent I would say no.

+### Object Form of Law of Demeter "LoD_O"

+A method `M` of an object `O` should invoke only the methods of the following kinds of objects:

+1. itself (method of `O` itself - not even methods on other instances of the same type)
+2. its parameter instances
+3. any objects it creates/instantiates inside `M` - maybe inside whole of `O` - these are parameters or fields then.
+4. its direct component objects (methods on any fields of `O`)
+5. global instances of `O`

+### (Strict) Class Form of Law of Demeter "LoD_Cs"

+A method `M` of an object of class `A` should invoke only the methods of the following kinds:

+1. any method of class `A`, including on other instances
+2. any method on the classes of its parameters
+3. any method of any classes it creates/instantiates inside
+4. any method of any classes of its fields
+5. any method of global objects

+Weak Form "LoD_Cw"

+6. any method of parent class in a class hierarchy

+The `super` call in the constructor, which is mandatory, is calling a super class instance method.
+So it is weak.
+But as it is mandatory, I will ignore it.
+It is an instance method of `O` but of a different class.

+### Sometimes objects are just containers

+This is a real issue.
+The PMD rule flags usage of List and Map, but it allowes usage of arrays.